 The US entity also obtained a Paycheck Protection Program (PPP) loan of \$1,804,000 in April 2020 with interest rate at 1% and repayable by 2022 if not forgiven.
-Subsequent to the year end in March 2021 this loan has been forgiven (see note 27).
+In March 2021 this loan has been forgiven.
 The use of the PPP loan is limited to payroll costs, any payment of interest on a covered mortgage obligation and rent or utility costs as determined by the guidelines prescribed in the Program.
+The US entity obtained another PPP loan second draw in March 2021, of \$1,929,000 with interest rate at 1% and repayable if not forgiven.

-The debt covenants in relation to the term loans and mortgage facilities are linked to the performance of the USA subsidiaries and have been met during 2020 and 2019.
+The debt covenants in relation to the term loans and mortgage facilities are linked to the performance of the USA subsidiaries and have been met during 2021 and 2020.